Nathan Tavares QC

 “He is as good with the numbers as he is on his feet in court.”
 “He always adds value to any case.”
 Legal 500, 2015

 “He is very thorough, excellent on quantum and extremely bright.”
 “His client care is excellent.
 Nathan is super at quantum and very calm.”
 C&P 2015

 Important cases include:

-Barnett v Medway University Hospitals Trust EWHC 440 (QB)
+Barnett v Medway University Hospitals Trust EWHC 440 (QB), EWCA Civ 235

-Acted for the claimant (led by Christopher Wilson-Smith QC) in spinal abscess case involving difficult causation issues.
-Lost at first instance after 7-day trial, but permission to appeal granted by the Court of Appeal – hearing due April 2016.
+Acted for the claimant (led by Christopher Wilson-Smith QC) in spinal abscess case involving difficult causation issues, and an appeal regarding when a judge may resort to the burden of proof.

 AB v Royal Devon and Exeter NHS Trust EWHC 1024 QB